 1. Purpose

-1.1 This report provides the Committee with a draft terms of reference in relation to the Committee's role in scrutinising the Combined Authority's trading companies.
+1.1 This report provides the Committee with a draft terms of reference in relation to the review and assessment of the Combined Authority's trading companies in line with the statutory powers invested in the Committee.

 2. Background